phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 $ mix phx.gen.json  AllTheThings Thing things some_attr:string another_attr:string
 ```

-In this command, AllTheThings is the `context`; Thing is the `schema`; things is the plural name of the schema (which is used as the table name).
+In this command, AllTheThings is the context; Thing is the schema; things is the plural name of the schema (which is used as the table name).
 Then `some_attr` and `another_attr` are the database columns on table `things` of type string.

 However, *don't* actually run this command.
 Instead, we're going to explore test driving out a similar result to what a generator would give us.

 ### Set up

-If you haven't already done so, first create a blank project by running
+If you haven't already done so, first create a blank project by running:

 ```console
 $ mix phx.new hello -y
 ```

-Change into the newly-created `hello` directory, configure your database in `config/dev.exs` and then run
+Change into the newly-created `hello` directory, configure your database in `config/dev.exs` and then run:

 ```console
 $ mix ecto.create